narula/narula.github.io/_posts/2025-12-14-the-limits-of-cryptographic-privacy.md

 private service.
 So even if we have the right technology, the reality of market forces means it might not get adopted.

-# Where Policy Can Help
+# Where policy can help

 This is why the mere existence of technology is not enough.
 Privacy requires not just good cryptography, but good law.
 We have to work